sophalITC/R-programming-for-data-analysis/README.md

 # R Programming for Data Analysis

-Welcome to the repository for the "R Programming for Data Analysis" course, inspired by Dr. Prasert.
-This repository is a collection of R scripts, datasets, and assignments designed to enhance your understanding and skills in data analysis using R.
+Welcome to the repository for the "R Programming for Data Analysis" course.
+This repository is a collection of R scripts, datasets, and assignments designed to enhance your understanding and skills in data analysis using R that I provide tyhe training course at ACLEDA bank.

-## Instructor
-This course is led by **Mr. Chan Sophal**, an AIB trainer with extensive experience in R programming and data analytics.

-## Course Schedule
-The course runs from **August 09, 2022, to January 24, 2023**, at ACLEDA Headquarters, Meeting Room 15AB, 15 Floors.
-Please see `Schedule R Programming.pdf` for detailed session times and topics.

 ## Contents
 The repository includes a variety of R scripts and data files utilized throughout the course: